acmorg/acmorg.github.io/organizers/guide.md

 * Keeping in touch with attendees on who is doing what
 * Keep tech talks, panel discussions, show and tells, and other casual events free
 * Creating a manageable, steady, interesting schedule of events is an anchor for growing an engaged audience over time
+* Having joint meetings with other groups is a good way to refresh peers

 ### Sponsors